 In 1989, the mansion was almost destroyed due to rapid development before it was purchased by Cheong Fatt Tze’s descendants.
 The blue mansion was subsequently rebuilt, and today it is maintained as a private residence.
 It also functions as a 16-room bed-and-breakfast in connection with an ongoing restoration effort while also doubling as a museum.
 Visitors will have the option to take a one-hour guided tour of the mansion or stay at the boutique hotel overnight to bask in the beautiful architecture.

-The Kapitan Keling Mosque is another one of the many significant George Town attractions.
+The Kapitan Keling Mosque is another one of the many significant attractions in George Town.
 The Indo-Moorish building, located near the junction of Lebuh Buckingham and Lebuh Pitt, was built by the East India Company soldiers.

 The magnificent main mosque in George Town, which is also the largest, looks incredible at sunset.
 It was named after Cauder Mydin Merican, the ‘kapitan’ of the Keling (a prominent leader of South Indian ethnicity comparable to the Chinese community’s shih tai ke).
 The whitewashed mosque, which has enormous golden-yellow Mughal-style domes, crescents, and stars on its dome, has a single usual Indian-Islamic minaret from which the muezzin’s call to prayer may be heard.